-How to buy ARDR and NXT in New Zealand
+How to buy ARDR and NXT in Singapore

-The following exchange lets you buy or trade for both ARDR and NXT in New Zealand.
+All of the following exchanges let you buy or trade for both ARDR and NXT in Singapore.

 Both IGNIS and ARDR are needed to participate fully.
 Unless you bought into the ICO, the only way you could have got IGNIS before it began public trading was to buy NXT before the airdrop.